pgorman/txt-to-html/README.md

 If the files `HEADER.html` and `FOOTER.html` exist in the directory, they will be prepended and appended to the output documents.

+Supplying the `-i` flag generates an `index.html` file in the output directory.

 License (2-clause BSD)
 ----------------------------------------------------------------------------